marcbenedi/SAT-tfg/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/marcbenedi/SAT-tfg/tags).

 ## Authors
 * **[Jordi Cortadella](https://www.cs.upc.edu/~jordicf/)** - *Original idea and supervisor*